learnedfriend/learnedfriend.github.io/_pages/advice.md

 ### Fees

 * I generally charge hourly fees.
-My standard hourly fee is **$250 + GST** (i.e. $287.50).
+My standard hourly fee is **$190 + GST** (i.e. $218.50 incl.
+GST).
 I acknowledge that this expensive in absolute terms - but it is also at the lower end of fees charged by New Zealand lawyers.
 * I offer a no-charge initial phone consultation of up to 30 minutes.
 After that, I can provide you with an estimate of the likely cost to carry out your instructions.
+If that estimate is likely to be exceeded, I will let you know as soon as possible.
 * Depending on your instructions, I may be able to offer a fixed fee.
+Unlike an estimate, a fixed fee is a final price - so whether I can offer a fixed fee will largely depend on whether we have enough information to confidently assess the likely time/effort involved.
 * I generally do not offer conditional fee arrangements (such as 'no win, no fee').
 If I think you have a strong case and we can objectively define a 'successful' outcome, then a conditional fee may be possible.

 ### Pro-bono work